strimzi/strimzi-kafka-oauth/README.md

 It means that if the response contains `"username": "alice"` then the principal will be `User:alice`.
 Otherwise, if the response contains `"client_id": "my-producer"` then the principal will be `User:client-account-my-producer`.

-Sometimes the Introspection Endpoint does not provide any useful identifying information that we can use for principal.
+Sometimes the Introspection Endpoint does not provide any useful identifying information that we can use for the user id.
 In that case you can configure User Info Endpoint:

 - `oauth.userinfo.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/userinfo")

-If the principal name could not be extracted from Introspection Endpoint response, then the same rules (`oauth.username.claim`, `oauth.fallback.username.claim`, `oauth.fallback.username.prefix`) will be used to try extract the principal name from User Info Endpoint response.
+If the user id could not be extracted from Introspection Endpoint response, then the same rules (`oauth.username.claim`, `oauth.fallback.username.claim`, `oauth.fallback.username.prefix`) will be used to try extract the user id from User Info Endpoint response.

 When you have a DEBUG logging configured for the `io.strimzi` category you may need to specify the following to prevent warnings about access token not being JWT:
 - `oauth.access.token.is.jwt` (e.g.: "false")